d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 It actually does a bit more than that, at of today it allows:

-* Removing a list of images and associated snaphots
+* Removing a list of images and associated snapshots
 * Mapping AMIs:
   * Using names
   * Using tags